 What makes a good YouTube thumbnail?

 The best YouTube thumbnails tend to consist of some common items.
-These design elements include great images, clear text, recognizable branding, and vibrant colors.
-Keep in mind that while commonly used, they are not required!
-Pave your own path, and try new things because innovation is always a good idea.
+These elements include great images, clear text, recognizable branding, and vibrant colors.
+Keep it simple, straight forward and pave your own path.
+Trying new things is always a good idea.

 - Great images.
 YouTube is a visual medium, so an eye-catching image is a natural inclusion.
 Many creators use photos of their faces because human recognition is more likely to click on an expression they understand.
 A flashy car, or a beautiful scenic shot, or the shocking outcome of the video, are all possible thumbnail candidates.
 The idea is to intrigue without misleading the viewer.

-- Clear text.
+- Clear and concise text.
 Text overlaid on top of an image can help provide context to the video.
 Some creators use text to highlight one word and then complete the context in the title.
 You can also use text in a question or shocking way to create intrigue.
-That said, keep the text short because space is limited, and thumbnails are small.
+That said, keep the text short and with high contrast to the background as space is limited, and thumbnails are small.

 - Vibrant colors.
 Our eyes tend to look at vibrant colors more than drab or faded ones.
 An easy way to do this is to select a particular color and increase its saturation a bit.
 Take a few steps back from your PC, and see how much more it catches your eyes than the unedited version.